-Most accidents are caused by one of the factors listed above, or some slight deviation of them.
+Most Walmart slip and fall accidents are caused by one of the factors listed above, or some slight deviation of them.
 If you have suffered a slip and fall in a store, note the cause and gather evidence supporting your claim.
-From there contact our Dallas, Texas WalMart Accident Lawyers for a free consult.
+From there please contact our Dallas, Texas WalMart Accident Lawyers for a free consult.
 They charge no fees unless they recover for you.

-If you are injured in a slip and fall accident at a Wal-Mart in Pennsylvania, California, Ohio or any state in the country WalMart may be liable for the injuries that you suffer.
+If you are injured in a slip and fall accident at a Wal-Mart in Pennsylvania, California, Ohio, Puerto Rico or anywhere in the United States WalMart may be liable for the injuries that you suffer.
 Every business has a legal responsibility to its customers to keep them safe from injuries, and are financially liable when safety standards are not met and customers are harmed.
 The legal responsibility to keep customers safe does not mean that slip and falls at Wal-Mart or other big box stores will always result in a successful injury claim, however, as large businesses are well prepared with experienced attorneys who are well practiced at defending lawsuits.
 If you have been injured in a slip and fall accident at a WalMart grocery store you should consider consulting with our team of experienced Chicago, Illinois WalMart accident lawyers before taking any insurance or legal action.

 In any slip and fall injury claim, the injured party must be able to demonstrate the defendant was at fault for the injuries suffered by proving the accident was caused by a hazardous condition that the store should have been aware of.
 The decisions about whether or not the condition that caused the slip and fall accident is considered hazardous, and whether the store should have known, can vary due to factors beyond your control, however, you can help yourself by quickly gathering evidence.
 After your slip and fall accident in a store, it is a good idea to record everything that happened immediately while it is fresh in your mind by:

 - Taking photos of the area